MicrosoftDocs/memdocs/memdocs/intune/fundamentals/mdm-authority-set.md

 ### Preparation

-Before enabling coexistence with Basic Mobility and Security, you should consider the following:
+Before enabling coexistence with Basic Mobility and Security, consider the following points:
 - Make sure you have sufficient Intune-bearing licenses for the users you intend to manage through Intune.
 - Review which users are assigned Intune-bearing licenses.
 After you enable coexistence, any user already assigned an Intune-bearing license will have their devices switch to Intune.
 To avoid unexpected device switches, we recommend not assigning any Intune-bearing licenses until you've enabled coexistence.
 - Create and deploy Intune policies to replace device security policies that were originally deployed through the Office 365 Security & Compliance portal.
 This replacement should be done for any users you expect to move from Basic Mobility and Security to Intune.
-If there are no Intune policies assigned to those users, enabling co-existence may cause them to lose Basic Mobility and Security settings.
+If there are no Intune policies assigned to those users, enabling coexistence may cause them to lose Basic Mobility and Security settings.
 These settings will be lost without replacement, like managed email profiles.

 ### Add Intune MDM authority